Monthaven/sms/backend/README.md

+﻿/*
+ * PROPRIETARY AND CONFIDENTIAL
+ *
+ * Copyright © 2025 Always Improving LLC.
+All Rights Reserved.
+ *
+ * This software is the property of Always Improving LLC and is protected
+ * under applicable intellectual property laws.
+Unauthorized copying,
+ * modification, distribution, or use is strictly prohibited.
+ *
+ * Access to this code is provided under the terms of the Shareholders'
+ * Agreement of Monthaven Capital Inc., §8.3.
+No license is granted.
+ */
-﻿# Backend Operator's Manual — Monthaven Acquisition Engine (MAE)
+# Backend Operator's Manual — Monthaven Acquisition Engine (MAE)

 This doc is for the Engine runners.
 Heavy scripts run locally, feed Neon, and the Storefront on Vercel reads/presents.